helgoboss/helgobox/doc/user-guide.md

 1. Select your controller's MIDI device as *Control input* and *Feedback output* (if you have a controller that supports MIDI feedback).
 1. If you have downloaded a controller preset:
-    - Change the *Compartment* dropdown menu to "Controller mappings" and select the desired preset right next to it.
+    - Switch to "Controller compartment" and select the desired preset right next to it.
     - This should fill the list below with so-called *controller mappings*.
-    - When you are done, switch back to the "Main mappings" compartment.
+    - When you are done, switch back to the "Main compartment".
 1. Add a first mapping by pressing the *Add one* button.
     - A mapping appears that's still inactive (indicated by the grey text color).
 1. Press *Learn source* and move a control element on your MIDI controller.